-Namibia is the most unique of all African countries where abundant wildlife still roam.
-It is one of the most sparsely populated countries in the world, famous for its stark beauty and contrasts where towering dunes meet a tempestuous coastline.
-It is Africa’s best-kept safari destination secret.
+Namibia is the most unique of all African countries.
+It is one of the most sparsely populated countries in the world, famous for its stark beauty, where towering dunes meet a tempestuous coastline and where abundant wildlife still roam.
+We can create a fully customized, private Namibia safari for you and your family or friends in Africa’s best-kept safari destination secret.

 Namibia has some rare national parks, the most well known of these is Etosha National Park in the north.
 Plains game such as zebra, wildebeest, giraffe, springbok, impala and eland abound in great numbers on the grasslands and congregate at waterholes here.
 Herds of fifty elephants are not unusual and often walk right down the middle of the road giving people in cars an incredibly close and thrilling encounter.

 A visit to Namibia would not be complete without venturing into the Namib-Naukluft National Park.
 It is one of the largest conservation areas in the world at 19,305 square miles.
-If not on foot or vehicle then take a light aircraft or hot air balloon, for the best view you will ever get of an endless rippling desert.
-In the south, there is the little known but equally mystifying Fish River Canyon Reserve, a canyon second is size only to the Grand Canyon in the U.S.
+If not on foot or vehicle then take a light aircraft or hot air balloon, for the best view you will ever get of an endless rippling desert of red sand.
+In the south, there is the little known but equally mystifying Fish River Canyon Reserve, a canyon second in size only to the Grand Canyon in the U.S.